Mining Engineering, B.S.

 You Might Like This Program If...

-• You are a “hands-on” problem solver.
+• You want to be a problem solver.

 Entrance to Major